tsgates/arch-wiki-markdown/wiki/Idesk.md

 > Icons

-Idesk looks in ~/.idesktop for files which names end with ".lnk" for icons.
-Each file should define one icon (if you attempt to define a second icon is will be silently ignored).
-Aside from ending with ".lnk", the files' names are not important.
+Idesk looks in ~/.idesktop for files which names end with .lnk for icons.
+Each file should define one icon (if you attempt to define a second icon it will be silently ignored).
+Aside from ending with .lnk, the files' names are not important.

 Example for Chromium: